Esophageal culture is a laboratory test that checks for infection-causing germs in a sample of tissue from the esophagus.

-How the test is performed
+How the Test is Performed

-The sample is sent to a lab, where it is placed in a special dish (culture media) and checked daily to see if any bacteria, fungus, or virus grows.
+The sample is sent to a lab.
+There, it is placed in a special dish (culture) and watched for the growth of bacteria, fungus, or virus.

-How to prepare for the test
+How to Prepare for the Test

-How the test will feel
+How the Test will Feel

-Why the test is performed
+Why the Test is Performed

-Note: Normal value ranges may vary slightly among different laboratories.
+Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

-Abnormal results are a sign of an infection of the esophagus.
-The infection may be due to bacteria, virus, or fungus.
+An abnormal result means germs grew in the laboratory dish.
+This is a sign of an infection of the esophagus, which may be due to bacteria, virus, or fungus.

 Falk GW, Katzka DA.
 Diseases of the esophagus.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 140.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 140.